dvirtz/reveal-compiler-explorer/packages/reveal-compiler-explorer-demo/demo.md

 ---

-Ctrl-click (or ⌘-click) on code to go to compiler explorer
+Ctrl-click* on code to go to compiler explorer

 ```cpp
 ///external